VedemV/RecipeStaticThemes/app-themes/classic/theme-gray/resources/Readme.md

-# AppThemes/classic/theme-classic/resources/images
+# AppThemes/classic/theme-gray/resources/images

-This folder contains the resources (for example, images) required for the application when assembling with the theme `theme-classic`.
+This folder contains the resources (for example, images) required for the application when assembling with the theme `theme-gray`.

 Some images solve the problem of warnings: